-- About 9% of Ross students currently enrolled are from New York.
+- 8.53% of RUSM students currently enrolled are from New York.

-- According to the 2015 AAMC Physician Databook, 37% of New York’s active physicians graduated from an international medical school, ranking New York 2nd in the US in this category.
+- According to the 2019 AAMC State Physician Workforce Data Report, 37.0% of New York’s active physicians graduated from an international medical school, ranking it 2nd in the US.

-In 2017, 660 Current and former Ross graduates attained residencies in 15 disciplines.
-More than 130 Ross students earned residency positions at New York hospitals/teaching facilities, including:
+As of 4/16/2020, 585 Current and former Ross graduates attained residencies in 24 disciplines.
+That same year, more than 78 Ross students earned residency positions at New York hospitals/teaching facilities, including:

 - Brooklyn Hospital Medical Center